dziemba/mobymac/README.md

 6. If that still fails, try the whole process one more time and reboot generously.
    Open an Issue on this project if you're still having trouble.

+### Creating the VM fails (VirtualBox error)

+1. If the above step failed: Open *System Preferences -> Security & Privacy -> General*, then allow the kernel extension.
+2. Reboot your computer.
+2. Run the mobymac installer (again).

 ### Other Problems

 Please open an issue if you're stuck.